Rajesh-Royal/WYNK-Music-App-Clone/README.md

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with typescript template and using **tailwind.css** as UI library.
 For Components documentation using **Storybook** and Jest & **@testing-library/react** for unit testing.

 **Code formatting:** This project usages `eslint` with `prettier`, you can define you own set of rules in `.eslintrc.json` and `.prettierrc` files.
+This project is configured to work  eslint with prettier

 Your code will be preetify and linted before pushing to repo with **husky-hooks**.

 This project is using typescript, you may need to install seprate @types library for your need.

 Instead of **`react-scripts`** this project usages **[craco](https://bit.ly/2Rvfotf)** to override *Create React App Configurations* without eject.

 If your build fails because of postcss [check-this](https://bit.ly/3widWsO).

-I use VSCode editor and having these extension enabled while development of this project.
+I use VSCode editor and having these extension enabled while having development of this project.

 - [ESLint](https://bit.ly/3v75lsG)
 - [markdownlint](https://bit.ly/3wnW4Na)